MicrosoftDocs/sql-docs/docs/connect/python/pyodbc/step-3-proof-of-concept-connecting-to-sql-using-pyodbc.md

 # Step 3: Proof of concept connecting to SQL using pyodbc

-This sample proof of concept uses `pyodbc` to connect to an SQL database.
+This sample proof of concept uses `pyodbc` to connect to a SQL database.
 This sample assumes that you're using the [AdventureWorksLT sample database](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/adventure-works).

 > [!NOTE]
 > This example should be considered a proof of concept only.
 The sample code is simplified for clarity, and does not necessarily represent best practices recommended by Microsoft.